-We’re currently undertaking a review of our conservation areas to ensure they’re still relevant and meaningful.
+We are currently undertaking a review of our conservation areas to ensure the designations are still relevant and meaningful.
 The special interest of areas designated many years ago may have been eroded by piecemeal change or poorly designed development.
-We’ll be checking whether boundary revisions are needed, or in exceptional circumstances, we may reconsider the conservation area designation as a whole.
+We will be checking whether boundary revisions are needed, or in exceptional circumstances, we may reconsider the conservation area designation as a whole.

-An up-to-date character appraisal of each area will demonstrate the area’s special interest and character, providing a clear explanation to owners, businesses and residents.
+An up-to-date appraisal of each conservation area will demonstrate the area’s special interest and character, providing a clear explanation to owners, businesses and residents.

 Conservation area appraisals